 What is Joint Venture?

 Established in 1993, Joint Venture Silicon Valley is a nonprofit organization that provides analysis and action on issues affecting our region’s economy and quality of life.
-Joint Venture is nonpartisan and politically neutral.
-It does not lobby or advocate for political candidates or ballot measures.

 The organization brings together established and emerging leaders from business, government, academia, labor and the broader community to spotlight issues and work toward innovative solutions.